curv3d/curv/docs/Theory.rst

 It's easy to use for beginners.
 It's incredibly powerful for experts.
 And it's fast: all rendering is performed by the GPU.

+Curv is also a uniquely expressive file format for the exchange of 2D and 3D procedurally generated graphics.

 Thesis
 ======
 Ease of use: